pemcg/manageiq-automation-howto-guide/chapter1/domains_and_namespaces.md

 #### Importing Old Format Exports

-Domains are a new feature of the Automation engine for the ManageIQ _Anand_ release (CloudForms 3.1).
+Domains are a new feature of the Automation engine for the ManageIQ _Anand_ release (CloudForms Management Engine 5.3).
 Prior to this release all factory-supplied and user-created automation code was contained in a common structure, which made updates difficult when any user-added code was introduced (the user-supplied modifications needed exporting and re-importing/merging whenever an automation update was released).

 To import a Datastore backup from a 3.0 and prior format Datastore, it must be converted to the new Datastore format first...